Locations:

 Prevention

-You may not be able to prevent pharyngitis altogether.
-But there are steps you can take to greatly reduce your risk:
+You can’t always prevent chronic pharyngitis.
+But there are steps you can take to reduce your risk:

 • Avoid contact with people who are sick.